ACI’s Ask a Question About Adoption

 When and if you feel ready to finalize your adoption plan, you will meet with your counselor to sign Final and Irrevocable Surrender paperwork.
 This meeting can take place wherever is most comfortable for you.

-By signing the final surrender paperwork, you are terminating your parental rights to your child which then allows the adoptive couple to become the legal parents.
+By signing the final surrender paperwork, you are terminating your parental rights to your child.
+This step allows the adoptive couple to become the legal parents.
 In Illinois, it is only possible to sign final paperwork for adoption at least 72 hours after birth.
 However, you do not need to sign the paperwork after 72 hours.
 You can and should take more time if you would like to.

 Understanding and considering your options is key to feeling at peace with a big life decision.
-When you decide to terminate your parental rights, you should feel that all your questions regarding adoption (and parenting) have been answered, all your concerns have been heard and you have had time to think about what is the best decision for you and your child.
+Before terminating your parental rights, you should feel confident that you have received answers to all your questions about adoption and parenting.
+You should know that your concerns have been heard and have had enough time to consider the best decision for you and your child.

 When preparing for the day you surrender your parental rights, it’s imperative you allow yourself to feel sad and know it will be a hard day.
 Many birth moms describe the day they signed surrender paperwork as the hardest part of the process.